labrijisaad/Language-Identifier-SVM/README.md

   <img src="https://user-images.githubusercontent.com/74627083/181483400-7c02cb91-512f-48b4-b1fb-577148639791.png" />
 </p>

-- 🎯 In this notebook, I tried to write a script capable of idenetifying the language used in a text.
+- 🎯 In this notebook, I tried to write a script capable of identifying the language used in a text.
 - 🛠️ The supported languages are:  **`Swahili`**, **`Wolof`**, **`French`**, **`English`**, **`Arabic`** and **`Dyula`**.
 - ⚠️ In order to have precise results, _`the sentence you provide to the script must be relatively long`_ (contains at least **4**/**5** words).
 > The code in this notebook can easily be modified to add or modify the languages you want to detect: if you want to add other languages, just add a training dataset on the targeted languages, this dataset can be found by example on [HuggingFace Datesets](https://huggingface.co/datasets?sort=downloads).